NonLiableParty/CPS353-Probability-Simulator/README.md

 # CPS353-Probability-Simulator
-A project design to help developers of gambling, tabletop and board
+A project design to help developers of gambling, tabletop and board games